 Our society is made up of digital literates.
 Digital literates, as Wikipedia explains, have both the digital skills and the ability to find, capture, and evaluate information on their own.
 We have become proficient in these behaviors but, as you can imagine, we can only be successful if what we’re searching for is findable.
 If the same thinking is applied to your customers, it becomes clear that in order for them to successfully self-serve, they need access to your company knowledge.
 What often remains a mystery though, is how effective knowledge management drives business results.

-Assess the strengths of your KM strategy with the TSIA Knowledge Management Maturity Model.
+Assess your knowledge management maturity with the TSIA Knowledge Management Maturity Model.

 Let’s first take a look at the significant economic consequences that occur when your customers cannot access the information they need, when they need it: